 Osteoarthritis is the most common joint disease in the world.
 It currently affects around one in four people over the age of 45 in the US.
 As a result of this disease, the affected joint becomes stiff and painful, mainly during any kind of exertion.

 General facts about osteoarthritis

 Osteoarthritis is one of the world’s most common diseases.
 It is also one of the diseases that has the greatest disease burden, both for the private individual and society in general.
 Despite the fact that it is so widespread, our knowledge about everything from diagnosis to treatment is limited.
-This applies not just to the general public but also within the healthcare field.
+This applies not just to the general public but also to those within the healthcare field.
 Therefore, it is important to find qualitative information that is up-to-date based on the latest research.

 Different joints are affected in different ways

 Osteoarthritis primarily affects articular cartilage.
 Articular cartilage exists in all joints in the body and functions as a sliding surface.
-This makes it easy for the different parts in the joint to slide against each other without any resistance.
-At the same time, the cartilage is designed to evenly distribute the load on the joint evenly.
+This makes it easy for the different parts of the joint to slide against each other without any resistance.
+At the same time, the cartilage is designed to distribute the load on the joint evenly.

-Function of joints and skeleton
+The function of the joints and skeleton

-Our joints and skeleton, together with our muscles, are what makes it possible for us to move around.
+Our joints and skeleton, along with our muscles, are what makes it possible for us to move.
 The function of the skeleton is to keep us upright, but also to protect our organs.
-The joints bring the different parts of the skeleton together in a good way so that they slide against each other.
-Both the joint and skeleton are incredibly important in everything we do – walking, sitting, standing, or running.
+The joints connect the different parts of the skeleton so that they can slide against each other.
+Both the joints and skeleton are incredibly important in everything we do: walking, sitting, standing, or running.